How to Prepare for Tax Season as an Independent Contractor

 1. Review Your Tax Responsibilities

-- Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax: use this form to report your Social Security and Medicare taxes
+- Schedule SE (Form 1040 or 1040-SR), Self-Employment Tax: This form helps you calculate what you owe in Social Security and Medicare taxes based on your net earnings.

-- 1040-ES: use this for to pay your estimated tax quarterly.
-Quarterly taxes are generally due on April 15, June 15, September 15, and January 15 of each year.
-This is an estimate of tax owed based on your income for the quarter.
-You can also pay quarterly taxes online using the Electronic Federal Tax Payment System (EFTPS).
+- Form 1040-ES: Use this to estimate and pay quarterly tax payments.
+These payments, typically due on April 15, June 15, September 15, and January 15, are based on your income for each quarter.
+You can also make payments online using the Electronic Federal Tax Payment System (EFTPS), which provides a reliable way to schedule and track your submissions.

 2. Gather Paperwork, Forms, and Documents